 If you are contemplating divorce, if you are sure that you will be pursuing a divorce, or if you are ready to begin a divorce, Attorney Kathleen Reiley can help you protect your financial health.
-Even if you move out of the family home, until such time that an order is obtained from a court, the financial obligations of the marriage upon each spouse remain unchanged.

 If I am separated from my spouse, and my spouse runs up a huge credit card debt, am I responsible for that debt?

 Potentially.
 Seek advice from an attorney who can go over all of your facts.

 If I am legally separated, and my spouse fails to pay credit card debt, will it be reflected on my credit reports?

 In most situations, until you are divorced, and then sometimes even after divorce, credit bureaus will report married person's debts.
 Sometimes if a debt is titled only in one spouse’s name, a credit agency will not get it on the other spouse’s report.
 This is a complicated area of law and sometimes requires a person to consult with a bankruptcy attorney.